erikandersson96/portfolio-project-two/README.md

 ## Future Features

-* Be able to add a leadership board in the future.
+* Be able to add a leadership board/scoreboard to the game in the future.
 So the user's could see how good they have performed comapare to their friends.

 * Add some sort of sound or other effects when the user plays the game.